 What makes an artist?
-What makes him or her creative, going beyond technique?
+What makes him or her a creative artist, going beyond technique?
 The answer is profoundly simple, the ability to be inspired, able to live spontaneously in the context of the character and the play.
 Because, life is defined by its ability to be spontaneous.
-Without this spontaneity, really living in the moment, there is no art, there is only mechanical technique.
-This is true, even when you learn to produce emotions by manipulating yourself, as some techniques in the realistic school teach.
-It is this dedication to the accident of spontaneous life, the inspired moment, which is a fundamental part of the organic creative process, that is at the heart of the teaching at the acting school John Strasberg Studios.
+Without this spontaneity, really living in the moment, there is technique, but not art.
+This is true, even when you learn to create emotions by manipulating yourself, as techniques like affective memory in the realistic school teach.
+It is this dedication to the accident of spontaneous life, the inspired moment, which is a fundamental part of the Organic Creative Process, that is at the heart of the teaching at the New York acting classes offered at John Strasberg Studios.
 In addition to the New York acting classes, his teaching of drama classes is the same in all places where Mr. Strasberg teaches, Paris, Madrid, Italy, and Latin America.
 The acting classes, drama schools, and any teachers officially certified by Mr. Strasberg are dedicated to developing each actor's individual, Organic Creative Process.
 One learns to be an actor, not a theater actor, or film actor, or television actor.
 Actors function in all of these mediums, and the ability to adjust to each medium is a simple process learned quickly from experience, which begins with noticing the difference between film, theater, and television scripts.

 Formerly, there was no method or system that helped the actor develop an Organic Creative Process, where you live spontaneously within the context of a character and play, learning to create an intuitive state of inspiration, consciously, in the same way musicians, dancers, singers, and other artists, work, naturally, for centuries.
-The Organic Creative Process discovered by John Strasberg is a conscious, intuitive process that is the natural evolution that goes beyond the work currently taught in the realistic school.
+The Organic Creative Process discovered by John Strasberg is a consciously intuitive process that is the natural evolution that goes beyond the work currently taught in the realistic school.
 Stanislavsky, his father Lee Strasberg, Stella Adler, Sanford Meisner, brilliant master teachers, did not define, or train, talent and inspiration.
 Their teaching works, but often becomes mechanical, because it programs the actor to work from the mind, rather than from feeling and intuition.
 The actor learns to think like an actor-machine, programming yourself to send messages from your mind, to behave and feel, like a human being.
 It works.
 But, we are not machines.
-Real thoughts are simple, personal, profound, they come from what you sense and feel.
+Real thoughts are simple, personal, profound.
+They come from what you sense and feel.
 They are more spontaneous.
 They are not correct, or intellectualized, and mechanical.
 Recognizing the difference, you think like a human being, putting yourself into the character's shoes.
 Not like an actor making a plan, directing yourself.
 You become the most human that you can be, knowing yourself, knowing how to use yourself, so, you become deeply involved in the character's life.

 As part of this process, developing your talent, and your sense of truth, you learn to recognize the difference between being natural, and being real.
 The difference is profoundly simple, because when you are real, you are truly experiencing whatever reality you create, whereas, in naturalism there is not the deep involvement and feeling that define reality.
 It's the difference between being hungry, and eating because it's time to eat.

 The bases of technique in the Organic Creative Process are the Nine Natural Laws of Creativity.
-You learn technique within scene work, not separated from it.
+You learn technique within acting class scene work, not separated from it.
 There are two principal roads.
 Basic technique is knowing yourself and knowing how to use yourself.
 You develop a preparation in which you create a state of being in which you are capable of being spontaneous, able to recognize and channel your impulses and intution into behavior and expression.
-And, the work on the character and the play, within scene work and organic script analysis, learning what realities to focus on, and involve you, in the character's world.
-The process is deeply personal and involved.
+And, the work on the character and the play, developing Organic Script Analysis within scene work, learning to read, understand, and choose what realities to focus on, that involve you, in the character's world.
+The process is deeply personal.
 You become the actor you dream of being, with your own personal technique.
 Because, an actor has something to say about life.

 How do you know when you are developing a good creative process?
 The answer is, when you begin to develop the kind of contact with yourself, and the context of the play, and you discover you have a question about a specific reality that preoccupies you and helps you to become immersed in the play, and the character's world.
 And, this question is a precursor to your discovery of a particular problem that consumes you, and focuses you on your need to resolve it.
 You have to learn how to handle the natural desire to be immersed in your work.
 This passionate, engrossed immersion is normal to any creative process.
 Scientists like Einstein, dancers like Nijinsky, Composers, writers, businessmen like Rockefeller, leaders like Caesar, doctors, and yes, actors, passionate about what they do, become deeply involved and focused on some reality you perceive.
 You have to learn to be the boss of the process, not letting fear, or your emotions, run you around.
 If they do, they are useless to you.